ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Info Criteria

-Using the aggregation criteria "Info" it's possible to aggregate the live flows by the flow's info and undertstand the amount of flows, traffic and hosts having a particular flow's info.
+Using the aggregation criteria "Info" it's possible to aggregate the live flows by the flow's info and understand the amount of flows, traffic and hosts having a particular flow's info.
 By clicking on the icon at the left of the info column, the user is going to jump to the live flow page with the selected flow's info filtered.